 Plato described seven types of love: Eros is passionate, physical, romantic love; Philautia is self-love, including healthy self-esteem, hubris, and self-inflation; Ludus is affectionate, fun, and uncommitted love; Pragma is pragmatic love that focuses on long term compatibility and shared goals.
-Philia love is friendship; Storge is familial and parental love, based on familiarity and dependency; Agape is a deep spiritual and unconditional love, including altruism and love for strangers, nature, and God.
+Philia love is friendship; Storge is familial and parental love, based on familiarity and dependency; Agape is a deeply spiritual and unconditional love, including altruism and love for strangers, nature, and God.

 Signs of Game-Playing

 Research shows that narcissists’ style is Ludus love, and their objective is to enjoy uncommitted pleasure.
 They’re playing a game, and winning is the goal.
-This strikes the perfect balance to get their needs met from multiple people, without many demands on them to be emotionally intimate or to meet other needs of their partner(s).
+This strikes the perfect balance to get their needs met by multiple people, without many demands on them to be emotionally intimate or to meet other needs of their partner(s).
 (It should be noted that this research involves college students, who may outgrow these tendencies with greater maturity.)